 Every year, as the weather turns cold, my husband starts closing down the windows of the chicken coop.
-He means well, but every year I explain why it’s very important to keep the chicken coop well ventilated, and why it’s even more important in cold weather (notice the windows are wide open – front and back).
+He means well, but every year I explain why it’s very important to keep the chicken coop well ventilated, and why it’s even more important in cold weather.
+Notice the windows of the coop in the photos are wide open – front and back.

 Chickens generate a lot of moisture, ammonia, and heat – so it’s absolutely critical to ventilate well to remove the excess from the coop.
 The more time your chickens spend indoors, the more important it is to supply good ventilation.

 Beginning chicken keepers often believe that coops should be airtight and insulated, but nothing could be further from the truth.
 Providing plenty of ventilation keeps chickens healthy by reducing harmful ammonia fumes, removing excess moisture, supplying oxygen-rich air, reducing airborne disease organisms, removing irritating dust, and reducing heat in the coop.

 A great deal of ammonia is released into the chicken coop from the chicken’s droppings.
 Ammonia fumes can cause your flock everything from irritated eyes and sinuses to respiratory distress, overall poor health or even death in extreme cases.
 Placing ventilation up high in your coop, well above the level of your roosts, ensures that the ammonia fumes created by the chicken manure in your coop will escape and not be trapped inside.

 An easy way to check whether your coop ventilation is adequately removing ammonia fumes is to check for ammonia smell, if you can detect ammonia near the coop floor (at approximately the same height as the chickens), then the coop airflow needs to be increased.